giladturok/CleanCV/README.md

 - **:books: Automated Bibliography**: Generates a formatted publication list directly from your `.bib` file

+- **:pencil: Advanced Author Management**: Automatically bolds your name in publications and supports comprehensive authorship annotations for equal contribution (*) and corresponding authors (†)

 - **:star: Author Highlighting**: Automatically bolds your name in publications for easy visibility

 - **:asterisk: Joint Authorship Support**: Indicates joint first-authors with a designated symbol (*)